 Program Dates: May 29th - August 10th (11 weeks)

-Compensation: Interns will receive a living stipend of $300 per week (based on a 37.5 hour work week).
-They will also be housed at Northeastern University for the duration of the program.
+Is there Compensation?
+Interns will not receive pay or compensation but will receive a living stipend of $300 per week to help offset the cost of living in Boston.
+They will also be housed at Northeastern University, free of charge, for the duration of the program.
 The living stipend and housing are taxable benefits.
-Interns who are Mother Church members and are continuing their studies after the internship program will be eligible to receive an Albert Baker Fund educational grant of $2000 after their successful completion of the program.
+Interns who are Mother Church members and are continuing their studies after the internship program will be eligible to receive an Albert Baker Fund educational grand of $2000 after their completion of the program.

 Questions: If you have questions about this program, please contact Chris Sheasley email@example.com, 1-617-450-3494 or 1-800-288-7090 ext.
 3494 (toll free)